2004–05 Manchester United F.C. season: Group stage

 In the draw for the UEFA Champions League group stage, United were placed in Pot 1.
 This meant that they would avoid facing teams such as the holders Porto.
 However, they could still face the likes of Lyon and Internazionale.
 In the end, United were drawn with Lyon, Sparta Prague and Fenerbahçe.

 United's first group game was away to Lyon, played on 15 September.
 The game ended 2–2.
 Lyon were in command at half-time, with United goalkeeper Tim Howard gifting them the lead after 34 minutes by dropping Juninho's free-kick for Cris to score.
 Pierre-Alain Frau fired a second after a flowing move 10 minutes later.
 Ruud van Nistelrooy broke Denis Law's record of 29 European goals for United with a flying header before levelling from close range on the hour.
 This left United in third place in the group.

 United played their first home game in the group on 28 September, against Fenerbahçe.
 United won 6–2, with 18-year-old striker Wayne Rooney scoring a hat-trick on his debut.
 Ryan Giggs headed the hosts ahead before Rooney grabbed centre stage, firing in his first goal from Van Nistelrooy's precision pass.
 He rifled in a second from 20 yards out and scored a second-half free-kick.
-Marcio Nobre and Tuncay twice reduced the deficit for the Turkish side, but late goals from Van Nistelrooy and David Bellion made sure of the result.
+Márcio Nobre and Tuncay Şanlı twice reduced the deficit for the Turkish side, but late goals from Van Nistelrooy and David Bellion made sure of the result.

 United's next game was away to Sparta Prague, on 19 October.
 The game ended 0–0.
-The home side were inspired by former United winger Karel Poborský, who twice brought smart saves out of Roy Carroll.
+The home side were inspired by their captain, former United winger Karel Poborský, who twice brought smart saves out of Roy Carroll.
 Lukáš Zelenka also shot just wide for Sparta, while a Jiří Homola header was kept out by the frame of the goal.